thenexthub/Codira/docs/SequencesAndCollections.rst

 Conclusion
 ==========

-Swift's sequence, collection, and index protocols allow us to write general algorithms that apply to a wide variety of series and data structures.
+Codira's sequence, collection, and index protocols allow us to write general algorithms that apply to a wide variety of series and data structures.
 The system has been both easy to extend, and predictably performant.
 Thanks for taking the tour!